About Jobs

 -

-A job is a computation task performed inside projects on Saagie using one of the embedded or external technologies.
+A job is a computation task performed inside projects on Saagie.
 Jobs run through a command line and can be launched individually or as part of a data pipeline.

-Jobs are listed with some basic information, such as the name of the job (a), the technology icon (b), the type of the job (c), the job status (d), and the last executed job instance (e).
-You can also run (f), upgrade, duplicate the latest job version, or delete the job (g) from the job library.
+Jobs are listed with some basic information, such as the name (a), technology used (b), job type (c), status (d), and last instance executed (e).

-When creating a job, you choose a category and a technology for it.
-For each category, the available technologies depend on the technologies you selected when you created the project.
+When you create a job, you select a category and a technology for it.
+The technologies that are available in each category depend on the technologies that you selected when you created the project.

 A job category does not impact the job execution, it helps you to organize your jobs.
 There are three default job categories: